decentraland/protocol/docs/Decentraland Protocol for Explorers.md

 Used to discover the map around the user.
 This endpoint is used by the explorer.

-##### `GET /snapshot` Get a snapshot of all the active entities and their signature
+##### TODO: Get and Deploy profiles

-This endpoint is used by the content-server synchronization.
-Snapshots are stored as NDJSON files and stored as IPFS CIDs in the `/ipfs/:cid` endpoint.

-##### `GET /pointer-changes` Get a the changes in the entities

-This endpoint is used by the content-server synchronization to fetch changes in the entities in-between snapshots.
+#### Identity Storage

+> TODO: Persistence layer for profiles, separate Profile from Avatar.
+> TODO: Validations of the served content (lambdas) to check ownership

 ### Interactive layer

 > TODO: Write about comms
+> TODO: Write about messages to share profiles via comms

-> TODO: Write about matrix
+> TODO: Write about matrix and login using AuthChain

 ### Runtime layer